Custom camera

 EasyAR Sense XR License trial version

 Can be used for 100 seconds per run (Mega users can adjust the duration via EasyAR Business after approval).
-A watermark may be displayed under certain conditions, and an internet connection may be required for use on some devices.
+A watermark may be displayed during operation under certain conditions, and an internet connection may be required on some devices.

 EasyAR Sense XR License official version